 No one should be injured by a product that is advertised as safe to use.
 This is particularly true when that item has been recalled, and should never have been sold in the first place.

 If you have been injured by any product, including one that has been recalled, speak to a Chicago product liability lawyer at the Blumenshine Law Group (312)766-1000.
-Give us a call, text us at (312) 719-2010 or fill out our online form to get your free consultation today.
+Give us a call, text us at (312) 719-2010 or email at firstname.lastname@example.org to get your free consultation today.
 You may be entitled to compensation, and we can help you get it.